FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Studio/Studio.md

 **4. Meta Object**

-  - Shows a full list of everything you've created in your app—like forms, pages, menus, and more—all in one place.
+  - Shows a full list of everything you've created in your **app—like forms, pages, menus, and more**—all in one place.

 **5. Handle Bar**